sasisusa/simpleHTTPServer-node.js/README.md

 # simpleHTTPServer with Node.js

-Poor attempt to replicate the terminal usage of the Python module SimpleHTTPServer.
+Simple attempt (prototype) to replicate the terminal usage of the Python module SimpleHTTPServer.

 ## Needed
-* Web browser
 * node.js
+(* Web browser)

 ## Run with default settings
 `$ node simpleHTTPServer.js`